mjs2600/maryjane/source/teaching-experience.html.md

 I would be interested in teaching this course, again, although I would need a chef partner and test kitchen in order to do the lab portion.
 However, I would make plenty of changes.
 It would be more discussion-based than lecture-based and would include not just physical and chemical principals but also biological.
 The revised syllabus is in the sample syllabi section of my portfolio.
 A short sample lecture is shown [here] (http://www.chem.duke.edu/~janet/chem89Preview.pdf).

+##Mentoring Undergraduates in Research

+I have mentored two undergraduate students in research, Marshall A. Phipps (Trinity '12) and Christopher P. Dall (Trinity '13).
+Both of them coauthored peer-reviewed articles with me.
+Marshall and Christopher are both currently working while applying to medical school.

 ##Chemistry Outreach Volunteer

 I planned and performed demonstrations and activities to teach school-age children about optics.
 The topics included laser safety, collimated light, colors, manipulating light with lenses, mirrors and gratings, and coherence/interference.